Guidestar-Free Adaptive Optics with Asymmetric Apertures

 Networks were trained using entirely simulated data.
 All training and experiments in this work are implemented in PyTorch and conducted on a single NVIDIA A100 GPU.
 Although our proposed pipeline operates iteratively during inference (see Fig.~\ref{fig:framework}), the network is trained in a feedforward manner using two-step optimization, as described in Sec.~\ref{sec:two_step}.

 The training procedure consists of two steps.
 In the first step, the Phase U-Net and PSF U-Net are optimized separately using the Adam optimizer with $\beta=(0.9, 0.999)$.
 To train the PSF U-Net, we use 100{,}000 images from the MIT Places2 dataset~\cite{zhou2017places} and a total of 7.8 million PSFs.
 We set the learning rate to $2 \times 10^{-4}$ and train the network for approximately five days.
 During training, we randomly sample an image and a PSF to generate blurred image–PSF pairs as input.
 Each image is resized to $256 \times 256$ and divided into sixteen $64 \times 64$ patches.
-To train the Phase U-Net, we generate a paired phase–PSF dataset by simulating random phase aberrations using the first six orders of Zernike polynomials, where the coefficients are sampled from independent zero-mean normal distributions with standard deviations drawn between 0.01 and 1.5.
-The corresponding PSFs are computed by taking the squared magnitude of the Fourier transform of the complex pupil function, where the pupil function is defined by the chosen aperture and the simulated phase aberrations, following Eqn.~\ref{eqn:psf_formula}).
+To train the Phase U-Net, we generate a paired phase–PSF dataset by simulating random phase aberrations using the first 36 modes of Zernike polynomials, where the coefficients are sampled from independent zero-mean normal distributions with standard deviations drawn between 0.01 and 1.5.
+The corresponding PSFs are computed by taking the squared magnitude of the Fourier transform of the complex pupil function, where the pupil function is defined by the chosen aperture and the simulated phase aberrations, following Eq.~(\ref{eqn:psf_formula}).
 The Phase U-Net is trained for approximately one day with a learning rate of $2 \times 10^{-5}$.

 In the second step, we freeze the weights of the PSF U-Net and fine-tune the Phase U-Net for an additional two days.
 The Phase U-Net takes as input the estimated PSF produced by the frozen PSF U-Net.